 Attention has recently focused on a potential aspect of a post-Brexit world – whether expatriate Britons receiving private pensions or insurance payments from the UK will lose access to their money.

-As things currently stand, many UK businesses who conduct financial transactions in the EU or European Economic Area (EEA) are set to lose the legal right to continue cross-border trading after Brexit.
+As things currently stand, many UK businesses that conduct financial transactions in the EU or European Economic Area (EEA) are set to lose the legal right to continue cross-border trading after Brexit.
 However, this is only the case if nothing were to change between now and the date the UK actually leaves the bloc.
 The reality is that this is one of the crucial issues being addressed in Brexit negotiations.

-With citizens and businesses potentially affected on both sides, it is of mutual benefit to agree a solution in time.
+With citizens and businesses potentially affected on both sides, it is of mutual benefit to agree to a solution in time.

-Framing the current situation
+Brexit and money – framing the current situation

 Today, UK businesses that provide financial services to Britons living in EU countries are able to do so under the EU’s free movement of capital rules as members of the bloc.
 After Brexit, unless similar arrangements are in place, they are set to lose the right to operate within the EU.

 For expatriates with UK personal pensions and insurance contracts – which can run into decades beyond Brexit – this means they may no longer be able to receive payments in the EU post-Brexit (the UK State Pension is not affected).
 Providers would face the dilemma of choosing between breaching contract law (by failing to honour their contracts with members) or breaking European law.

 The problem runs both ways – also affecting EU nationals in the UK receiving payments from EU companies.
 UK chancellor, Philip Hammond, acknowledged it is in the interest of all parties to protect their citizens and businesses by avoiding a cliff-edge.
 He confirmed work was already underway to put “comprehensive plans in place for the full range of possible outcomes” that would “avoid unnecessary costs and disruption on individuals and businesses as the UK leaves the EU.”